AICE RECOGNITION IN THE USA

 At Treasure Coast High School we offer:

-Mathematics & Sciences: Biology, Marine Biology, Psychology, Chemistry, Physics, Environmental Management, Mathematics and Thinking Skills.
+Mathematics & Sciences: Biology, Marine Science, Psychology, Chemistry, Biology, Environmental Management, Mathematics and Information Technology.

 Languages: English Language, Spanish Language, French Language

-Arts & Humanities: Economics, Psychology, U.S. History, International History, English Literature, Spanish Literature, Sociology, French Literature, and Thinking Skills.
+Arts & Humanities: Economics, Psychology, U.S. History, European History, English Literature, Spanish Literature, Sociology, and Drama.

 Admissions